-202.2.1 Recognition-Recognition shall be issued, withheld, or withdrawn in accordance with the following:
+0202.2.1 Recognition-Recognition shall be issued, withheld, or withdrawn in accordance with the following:

 - A Application for recognition of events within the jurisdiction of USMS shall be made to the LMSC within which the event is to be held, and applications shall be accompanied by the recognition fee.
 The recognition fee shall consist of a national fee established by the House of Delegates.
-Each LMSC may also establish a local fee. - B Approval of recognitions shall be made by the LMSC's authorized representative, and a record thereof shall be retained for two years.

-- C Recognition issued to one organization cannot be transferred to another.
-Any recognition so transferred shall be void for all purposes, and the LMSC may deny further recognition to any organization violating this provision. - D No recognition may be issued to any organization whose interest in sports and games is purely commercial, or where the event is to be promoted solely for the profit or the advertising value to be derived therefrom.
-Any income derived from recognized events must be used for the further promotion of swimming, for an approved charity, or for the general welfare of the promoting organization as a whole - E The conduct of a recognized event shall conform to relevant USMS swimming rules and administrative regulations, including but not limited to the following: - (1) Article 101 Starts, Strokes, and Relays or article 107 (Swimmers With a Disability)
+Each LMSC may also establish a local fee.
+The LMSC may establish a reasonable deadline to receive applications for recognition prior to the competition. - B Approval of recognitions shall be made by the LMSC's authorized representative, and a record thereof shall be retained for two years. - C Recognition issued to one organization cannot be transferred to another. - D No recognition of any event shall be granted with the word "Olympic" or the word "Paralympic" or any derivative thereof used in any manner in connection with said event unless consent is obtained from the USOPC. - E A recognition may be withheld from any individual or organization that has failed to conduct said competition in accordance with applicable USMS swimming rules and regulations, or as stated on the meet announcement. - F Recognition for any meet held outside the jurisdiction of USMS, and not sanctioned by a FINA Member Federation, shall be obtained from the Executive Committee. - G Recognition may be withdrawn for failing to conduct the event in accordance with applicable USMS rules and administrative regulations and other stated requirements on the meet announcement.